matejbizjak/kumuluzee-nats/README.md

 - connection (overrides the connection from `@RegisterNatsClient`)
 - queue

-If the sender expects a response, the method can return an expected object as a response.
+If the sender expects a response, the method can return **the expected** object as a response.

 ## Configuration